About Sunset Lake Farm

 When its 178-kW solar electric system went online in November, Sunset Lake Farm owner Sam Bellavance was returning to his clean energy roots to boost the sustainability of his family’s dairy farm.
 “Financial incentives provided by the Ben & Jerry’s program to make our farm more sustainable were rolled back into the farm and allowed us to go forward with our solar project,” Bellavance said.
 “This is making a difference.”

-The PV system Norwich Solar Technologies installed on Sunset Lake’s dry cow barn will provide long-term energy savings and stability.
+The PV system Norwich Solar installed on Sunset Lake’s dry cow barn will provide long-term energy savings and stability.
 The newly-constructed barn has 18,000 square feet of unshaded and low-angled space for optimal solar production.
 Additionally, the solar array will help shield the metal roof from the elements and extend its life.

 Bellavance added, “The way solar produces peak power mid-year matches perfectly the cycle of when a dairy farm uses the most power.
 Peak consumption is a hot July day, and with ventilation fans running nonstop at full speed there are significant energy costs.”
 Solar power will cut his Alburgh power bills by two-thirds.
 “Federal and state tax incentives and a USDA REAP grant cut my out-of-pocket cost dramatically,” said Bellavance.

 Sunset Lake’s PV system is expected to produce 195,555 kWh per year, enough to cover the energy costs for the milking parlor and fresh cow barn.
 Other sustainability attributes include offsetting about 8,900,000 lbs. of CO2, the equivalent of planting 102,483 trees or 9,204,000 miles not driven over 25 years.